azee/loki/README.md

 Declare Locks
 ========================
-Second you'll have to declare what methods and how they will be locked.
+Second you'll have to declare what methods will be locked and how.
-There are to ways to do it - by classes and by interfaces.
+There are to ways to do it - by classes or by interfaces.

 By classes.

 This method is used if you have an access (can edit) to the implementation of the service.
 - Add a @Lock annotation to the method.
 - Add @LockId annotation to the parameter from which lock id will be retrieved.
 Can be blank.
 In that case a lockId will be a full qualified method name.
-- Add a point delimited path (inside @LockId) to the field containing id you want to be used as licking key.
+- Add a point delimited path (inside @LockId) to the field containing id you want to be used as a locking key.
 Can be blank.
-In that case an parameter.toString will be used as a key.
+In that case a parameter.toString will be used as a key.

 ```
 @Lock